-Of the 905 study institutions, NCP components were implemented in all patients by 724 (80.0%) institutions for Screening, by 598 (66.1%) institutions for Assessment, 373 (41.2%) institutions for Planning, by 239 (26.4%) institutions for Intervention, and by 388 (42.9%) institutions for Monitoring (Figure 2).
-For the institutions implementing NCP components to only a portion (rather than all) of their patients, criteria used to select those patients who were targeted included risk-positive Screening results, dysphagia, physician's decision, and various degrees of nutritional disorders or disease severities (Supplementary Figure 2).
+Of the 905 study institutions, the NCP components were implemented in all patients for Screening by 724 (80.0%) institutions, for Assessment by 598 (66.1%) institutions, for Planning by 373 (41.2%) institutions, for Intervention by 239 (26.4%) institutions, and for Monitoring by 388 (42.9%) institutions (Figure 2).
+For the institutions implementing NCP components to only a portion (rather than all) of their patients, criteria used to select those patients who were targeted included risk-positive Screening results, dysphagia, attending physician's decision, and various degrees of nutritional disorders or disease severities (Supplementary Figure 2).